IIIF/api/source/api/presentation/2.0/index.md

     * A range or layer _MAY_ have a viewing direction.

 viewingHint
-:   A hint to the viewer as to the most appropriate method of displaying the resource.
+:   A hint to the client as to the most appropriate method of displaying the resource.
 This specification defines the following possible values:

     * "individuals": Valid on manifest, sequence and range.
 The canvases referenced from the resource are all individual sheets, and _SHOULD NOT_ be presented in a page-turning interface.
 Examples include a set of views of a 3 dimensional object, or a set of the front sides of photographs in a collection.
     * "paged": Valid on manifest, sequence and range.
 The canvases represent pages in a bound volume, and _SHOULD_ be presented in a page-turning interface if one is available.
 The first canvas is a single view (the first recto) and thus the second canvas represents the back of the object in the first canvas.